TLILIC2014 – Licence to drive a light rigid vehicle

 Please note that any time spent on a P1 licence counts towards the year total however you are unable to practice on an LR vehicle or obtain an LR licence until you hold a P2 or full class C licence.

-In order to attend a Light Rigid Licence course you must first attend an RMS office in person and;
+In order to attend a Light Rigid Licence course you must first attend an Service NSW office in person and;

 - Provide a completed Licence Application Form